LPCIC/elpi/ELPI.md

 ## Determinacy checking

-Determinacy is the property of predicate to produce at most one result.
-This means that the predicate is a single-valued relation or behaves as a function, more concretely, the call does not produce new choice points.
-The signature of predicates allows to define the behavior of the predicate wrt determinacy.
+Determinacy is the property of a predicate to produce at most one result.
+This means that the predicate behaves as a single-valued relation or a function.
+In practical terms, the call does not generate additional choice points.
+The signature of predicates defines their behavior with respect to determinacy.

 The syntax: